Valdosta State University: Outdoor Art Collection

 The Valdosta State campus features six metal sculptures as part of an expanding outdoor art collection.
 "Cormorant" by Harry McDaniel of North Carolina was the first sculpture installed during the summer of 2011 outside of the Fine Arts Building on the corner of Brookwood Drive and Oak Street.
 "Three Spheres" by Hoss Haley, also from North Carolina, is located on the north side of the Fine Arts Building.
 "Fly Away Too" by Andrew Light of Tallahassee, Florida, is outside the College of Education on Baytree Road.
-"Black Bird," located between Odum Library and the Student Union, was created and donated by the university's seventh president, Dr. Ronald M. Zaccari.
+"Black Bird," located between Odum Library and the Student Union, was created and donated by the university's seventh president, Ronald M. Zaccari.
 Charles E. Hook's "Fenris" located outside the north entrance Odum Library, was added in June 2012.
 Most recently "Guardian" by Tallahassee artist Mark Dickson was installed in July 2012 between Odum Library and the Fine Arts Building.

 Academics

 Colleges

-Valdosta State is organized into six Colleges offering 55 undergraduate degree programs and 50 graduate programs and degrees.
+Valdosta State is organized into six colleges offering 55 undergraduate degree programs and 50 graduate programs and degrees.